2. Restrictions and closures

 Service staff in public places such as restaurants, bars, dance halls, discos and similar establishments must wear a hygiene mask.

-Collection of customer data from festive venues
+Registration of customer data in festive venues

 The use of the CoGa.app platform, validated by the cantonal doctor's office, is recommended.